01 of 06

 Finding The Function Of Your Floors

 Natural Materials: Flooring falls into one of two major categories.
-Natural materials are products which are extracted from the earth.
-These can include things like solid wood, bamboo, natural stone, and rubber.
+Natural materials are products that are extracted from the earth.
+These can include things such as solid wood, bamboo, natural stone, and rubber.
 The main feature of these floors is that the colors and patterns found in their surfaces are irregular, emerging through the process of their growth and formation rather than being instilled by a manufacturer.
 These can be somewhat erratic to work with, as no two pieces will ever look alike, however, some people prize this as it creates a floor that is completely one of a kind and unique.

 03 of 06